-- 2. Copy the win95 or the winnt subdirectory, and all of its subdirectories, from the client CD-ROM to a shared-resource image directory.
+- 1. Load the MQSeries client CD-ROM.
+When the Language Selection window appears, select Cancel.

-- 3. Using the Microsoft Windows NT Explorer, or an interface of your choice, select the winnt directory from the CD-ROM or the shared resource.
+- 2. Copy the win95 or win98 subdirectory, and all of its subdirectories, from the client CD-ROM to a shared-resource image directory.

-- 4. Select one of the following language directories:
+- 3. Select one of the following language directories:

 - SetupCn Simplified Chinese

 - SetupDe German

 - SetupEn English

 - SetupEs Spanish

 - SetupIt Italian

 - SetupJp Japanese

 - SetupKo Korean

 - SetupPt Portuguese

 - SetupTw Traditional Chinese

-- 5. From the selected language directory, run setup.exe, with the -r option to create a response file.
+- 4. From the selected language directory, run setup.exe, with the -r option to create a response file.